paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-10.markdown

 The sets background also varied its colour through the course of the day -- starting with light pinks and blues at breakfast, darkening through the day to dark blues and oranges for the Nine O'clock bulletin, reflecting the time of day.

-{% figure 2up "Figure 40: The BBC's virtual news studio took pride of place at the start of its bulletins" %}
+{% figure figure--image-duo "Figure 40: The BBC's virtual news studio took pride of place at the start of its bulletins" %}
 ![BBC News logo, 1994](/assets/images/essays/dissertation/figure-40a.png)
 ![BBC Six O'Clock News opening titles, 1994](/assets/images/essays/dissertation/figure-40b.png)
 {% endfigure %}

-{% figure 4up "Figure 41: Window keys for <cite>BBC Breakfast News</cite> and the One, Six and Nine O'clock bulletins.
+{% figure figure--image-quartet "Figure 41: Window keys for <cite>BBC Breakfast News</cite> and the One, Six and Nine O'clock bulletins.
 Variations here, and with the opening musical scores helped keep some aspects of individuality" %}
 ![BBC Breakfast News studio, 1994](/assets/images/essays/dissertation/figure-41a.png)
 ![BBC One O'Clock News studio, 1994](/assets/images/essays/dissertation/figure-41b.png)
 ![BBC Six O'Clock News studio, 1994](/assets/images/essays/dissertation/figure-41c.png)